 In Batman 406, the third issue, we get another clue.
 Gordon is trying to determine who Batman may be and decides that the prime suspect is Bruce Wayne.
 It is mentioned that Bruce was six years old when his parents were murdered by a mugger, and that it seems like enough motive to assault criminals and dress like Dracula.
 Of course, Bruce is unavailable, allegedly in Switzerland with two broken legs and a broken arm.
 This takes place on page 17.
 (The number 17 is positioned in a rather awkward place, and it’s questionable why it was placed there rather than directly in the corner of the page.)

-Since in Batman 404 he said he waited eighteen years, and we knew from 406 that Bruce was six years old when his parents died, we can deduce how old Batman is in Year One.
+Since in Batman 404 he said he waited eighteen years, and we knew from 406 that Bruce was six years old when his parents died, we can deduce how old Batman is.
 This should place him at 24 years old.

 If you are reading this article, then it is probably because you recognize how sweet Batman Year One is.
-Which is why you should grab it and add it to your collection.
-Even if you are not a comic book fan, this is a great place to start to understand the dark knight.
+Which is why you should grab it (Affiliate Link) and add it to your collection.
+Even if you are not a comic book fan, this is a great place to start to understand The Dark Knight.